stanksy17/aom/CONTRIBUTING.md

   * [The Repo by OrbitX](https://theaom.substack.com) tells you where we are,
   * [Our DAO](https://www.ducatdao.xyz) is the Decentralized Organization, and
   * Parent Organization?
-[OrbitX](https://orbitalxploration.com) is where to report them
+[OrbitX](https://orbitalxploration.com) is where to visit them.

-## Testing

-We have a handful of Cucumber features, but most of our testbed consists of RSpec examples.
-Please write RSpec examples for new code you create.

 ## Submitting changes